stafiprotocol/developer/docs/introduction/newtostack.md

 - Node validation: LSD Stack uses the SSV client to simplify node validation.
 The SSV client can automatically complete all necessary steps for node validation.
 - Unified relay service: LSD Stack uses a unified relay service to improve performance.
 The unified relay service caches commonly used data, thereby reducing the number of communications with the execution chain and consensus layer.

-# On the way to LSAAS
+## On the way to LSAAS

 LSD Stack aims to be a benchmark in the liquid staking space.
 We will continue to work hard to improve LSD Stack and develop new features.

-We will support more DVT implementations to further achieve decentralization.
+We will support new technologies which make staking more secure and decentralized such as DVT(Distributed Validator Technology) in Ethereum.

 We will support DAO governance for project tokens to meet the different needs of projects.